4IngoJ/SmartthingsConnector_for_Raycast/README.md

 1. **Open Raycast**: Launch Raycast on your macOS system.

-2. **Access Preferences**: Type `/smartthings preferences` into the Raycast command bar and select "Preferences" from the dropdown menu.
+2. **Access Preferences**: Type `Extensions` into the Raycast command bar and search for "SmartThings Connector" in the list.

 3. **Enter API Token**: In the preferences window, enter your SmartThings API token (`apiToken`).
 This token is required for authenticating API requests to SmartThings.